-2. When option NLP_FAULURE is used, a necking failure criterion independent of strain path changes is activated.
+When the option NLP_FAILURE is used, a necking failure criterion independent of strain path changes is activated.
 In sheet metal forming, as strain path history (plotted on in-plane major and minor strain space) of an element becomes non-linear, the position and shape of a traditional strain-based Forming Limit Diagram (FLD) changes.
-This option provides a simple formability index (F.I.) which remains invariant regardless of the presence of the non-linear strain path, and can be used to identify if the element has reached its necking limit.
+This option provides a simple formability index (F.I.) which remains invariant regardless of the presence of the non-linear strain paths in the model, and can be used to identify if the element has reached its necking limit.